rRudchenko/kai-camera-front/README.md

 6. Name your app: type your app name
 7. click 'Create app' button
 8. Find string 'Generated access token' and click 'generate'. copy generated token in clipboard
-9. in root folder of kai-camera repository find file "gatsby-config.js", and there on line 4 paste URL like this:
+9. in root folder of kai-camera repository find file "gatsby-config.js", and there on line 45 paste token like this:
 ```
-const DBX_ACCESS_TOKEN = '<your-token>'
+accessToken: '<your-token>',
 ```
 10. Netlify: go Overview > Site settings > Build & deploy > Environment > Environment variables: click 'Edit variables'.
 Type DBX_ACCESS_TOKEN as a 'key' and paste generated token as a variable's 'value'
 11. commit changes and push it in your kai-camera repo